Applications should be

 Special Status/Dual Enrollment

 Watkins will offer for credit certain fundamental college-level courses to secondary school (high school) students in excellent academic standing (GPA of 3.0 or better).
-Secondary school students who have not yet received their high school diploma must complete a special admissions form, pay an application fee, provide their high school transcript, and have the recommendation of at least two of their high school teachers who have taught classes they have completed.
+Secondary school students who have not yet received their high school diploma must complete a special admissions form, pay an application fee, provide their high school transcript, and have the recommendation from their high school counselor.
 Secondary school students who enroll in credit courses at Watkins College with the intention of transferring those course credits to other institutions must understand before they enroll at Watkins that each institution determines on its own what credits it will accept from other institutions.
 Officials at Watkins College, when requested, will assist students in determining in advance if Watkins credits will be accepted at other specific colleges and universities.
 Secondary school students who enroll in courses for credit at Watkins will be governed by the same academic rules and regulations that apply to regular undergraduate students at Watkins.
 They will be charged the same tuition and fees as regular undergraduate students.
 Additional information concerning Dual Enrollment, including a list of courses available under this program, may be obtained from the Admissions Office.

 All Special Status Applicants must: